Google Cloud Identity

 • Distribution metrics accumulate numeric data from log entries matching a filter.

-Cloud Logging Agent
+Cloud Logging Agent / Ops Agent

-• Cloud Logging agent streams logs from VM instances and from selected third-party software packages to Cloud Logging.
+• Cloud Logging Agent streams logs from VM instances and from selected third-party software packages to Cloud Logging.

 • VM images for GCE and Amazon EC2 don’t include the Logging agent and must be installed explicitly.

-• Cloud Logging Agent uses fluentd for capturing logs
+• Uses fluentd for capturing logs.

-• Logging features include:
+• Events include:

 Cloud Logging IAM Roles